sc0ttkclark/wordpress-fields-api/docs/progress.md

 ## Overall tasks

-* There's still work to be done to [Restructure classes and simplify code](https://github.com/sc0ttkclark/wordpress-fields-api/pull/79) with major assistance by @tlovett1.
 * Not all control types are working including Media and Color.
 We need to put additional effort into the JS side of things.
-* Create merge proposal for WordPress 4.7 and path towards implementing Fields API into various admin areas.
+* Create merge proposal for WordPress 4.8 and path towards implementing Fields API into various admin areas.

 ---